Lucy2020-max/fundamentals-of-reinforcement-learning/README.md

 # fundamentals-of-reinforcement-learning
-Notebook that demonstrate fundamentals of reinforcement learning: bandits and exploration/exploitation trade off.
+Notebook that demonstrates fundamentals of reinforcement learning: bandits and exploration/exploitation trade off.

 For more information please check out the following references: